PPindel/esports-teammates/README.md

 >  - os.environ["DATABASE_URL"] = "<YOUR_VALUE>"
 - Apply Database Migrations so the database starts up `python3 manage.py migrate`
 - Create a super user so you can add and inspect things via django admin  `python3 manage.py createsuperuser`
-- Preload data: Sometimes you might want to include steps to create data in the admin or preload a data dump [coderwall blog](https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata) has examples on how to dump data and load it which saves a bunch of time when deploying the application from a local database to a hosted database but you don’t  have to do this step
 - Start the server `python3 manage.py runserver`

 ## Production Deployment